Late at night in a graveyard

-He set the lantern down and started digging.
+He set the lantern down and started to dig.
 After awhile a trickle of cold sweat broke from his hairline and slipped down his forehead into the corner of one eye.
 He blinked away the salty fluid and kept digging.
 His mouth was dry and sour and he tried to work up some saliva, but there was none.
 When the shovel hit something hard, he stopped.

 A mallet of wind struck him in the face like a foretelling of some unforeseen event.
 The loose pile of earth lifted with the breeze making it scurry across the belly of the mound like a group of small beetles.